shellspec/shellspec/README.md

 ### Configure default options

-To change default options for `shellspec` command, create options file.
-Read files in the order the bellows and overrides options.
+To change the default options for the `shellspec` command, create an options file.
+Files are read in the order shown below, options defined last take precedence.

 1. `$XDG_CONFIG_HOME/shellspec/options`
 2. `$HOME/.shellspec`
 3. `./.shellspec`
 4. `./.shellspec-local` (Do not store in VCS such as git)

-### Special environment variable
+### Special environment variables

-Special environment variable of shellspec is starts with `SHELLSPEC_`.
+Special environment variables understood by shellspec begin with `SHELLSPEC_`.
-It can be overridden with custom script of `--env-from` option.
+They can be overridden with a custom script using the `--env-from` option.

 *Todo: descriptions of many special environment variables.*

 ### Parallel execution

 You can use parallel execution for fast test with `--jobs` option.
-Parallel jobs are executed per the specfile.
-So it is necessary to separete the specfile for effective parallel execution.
+Parallel jobs are executed per specfile.
+So it is necessary to separate the specfile for effective parallel execution.

 ### Random execution

 You can randomize the execution order to detect troubles due to the test execution order.
-If `SEED` specified, you can execute same order.
+If `SEED` is specified, the execution order is deterministic.

 ### Reporter / Generator

-You can specify one reporter (output to stdout) and multiple generators (output to file).
+You can specify one reporter (output to stdout) and multiple generators (output to a file).
 Currently builtin formatters are `progress`, `documentation`, `tap`, `junit`, `null`, `debug`.

 ### Ranges / Filters

 You can execute specified spec only.
-It can be specified by line number, example id, example name, tag and focues.
-To focus, prepend `f` to groups / examples in specfiles. (e.g. `Describe` -> `fDescribe`, `It` -> `fIt`)
+It can be specified by line number, example id, example name, tag and focus.
+To focus, prepend `f` to groups / examples in specfiles (e.g. `Describe` -> `fDescribe`, `It` -> `fIt`).

 ### Coverage

-shellspec is integrated with coverage for ease of use.
+Shellspec is integrated with coverage for ease of use.
 It works with the default settings, but you may need to adjust options to make it more accurate.

 [kcov](https://github.com/SimonKagstrom/kcov) is required to use coverage.